How to Upload Symbol Files with Symbol-Upload

 flag when invoking symbol-upload.

-We have also created an example repo demonstrating how to use the @bugsplat/symbol-upload action to upload symbols to BugSplat.
+We have also created an demonstrating how to use the @bugsplat/symbol-upload action to upload symbols to BugSplat.